 If you are a wine lover, you can rejoice as day five also has a heavy focus on local wineries in La Rioja.
-Lopez de Heredia-Viña Tondonia, one of the oldest wineries in Spain, makes wine with traditional winemaking heritage in mind.
+Todya, you will visit one of the oldest wineries in Spain, which makes wine with traditional winemaking heritage in mind.
 They focus on cultivating the finest grapes in the best soils in Spain, then they use a time-tested method to produce the best wine in the area.
 From there they contract local master coopers to build the barrels where they age their wine to perfection.

 From there, you will be taken to a nearby Augustinian monastery for lunch at a place called The Claustro de Los Agustinos.
 At the monastery there are many different dining options for you and your party to choose from paired with delicious Rioja wines.